spifftek70/Drone-Footprints/README.md

 ### Arguments

-`-i` - The Default root folder for the mission you wish to process.
+`-i` - The Default root folder path for the mission you wish to process.
 Required

-`-o` - The output directory for the GeoJSON file and GeoTiffs.
+`-o` - The output directory path for the GeoJSON file and GeoTiffs.
 Required

-`-w` - Sensor Width (default is 13.2) Not Required (Check your Drones Specs for information)
+`-w` - Sensor Width (default is 13.2), Not Required (Check your Drones Specs for information)

-`-d` - Sensor Height (default is 8.8) Not Required (Check your Drones Specs for information)
+`-t` - Sensor Height (default is 8.8), Not Required (Check your Drones Specs for information)

+`-d` - Magnetic Declination (default is "n"), Not Required.

 `-e` - Desired EPSG for output GeoTiffs (default is `4326`) Not Required

+`-m` - Path to a Digital Surface Model file to use for more accuracy.
+Not Required

+`-v` - Utilze [open_elevation.com](https://open_elevation.com) for more accuracy. (location dependent).
+Not Required (Extends processing time)

+`-c` - Format output GeoTiff as a Cloud Optimized GeoTiff (default is "n").
+Not Required (Extends processing time)

+`-z` - Improves local contrast, which can make details more visible (default is "n").
+Not Required (Significantly extends processing time)

+ :warning: _you can only select `-m` or `-v` but not both!_
 ----------------------------------------------------------------------------------------------------------------

 ### Example Commands